Skip to: main navigation | main content | sitemap | accessibility page

 A new edition to the ranks

 At the end of August 2021, an Antony Gormley sculpture was installed among the carved figures on the West Front.
-The sculpture – cast in iron – fills a previously empty space.
-It’s a new work and there should be plenty of time to view it as the piece will be loaned for around 18 months.
-Another fantastic reason to visit this impressive cathedral.
+The sculpture – cast in iron – filled a previously empty space.
+It was only on loan and removed during the summer of 2024.
+It was a piece of work that certainly divided opinion.

 “Wells is one of the greatest collections of medieval sculpture in the world…” I couldn’t have put it better myself!

-In 2022 Which? readers named Wells Best Small UK City for a short break’.
+In 2022 and 2024 Which? readers named Wells Best Small UK City for a short break’.
 I’m sure that Wells Cathedral and its magnificent West Front made a lasting impression.
+And, if you’re visiting Wells Cathedral be sure to take a short stroll to Vicars’ Close.
+Another historical gem.

 e-Newsletter signup